 Problem statement

-Today the SDTF is run on virtual machines on vCloud running windows, with all the dependencies installed, as well as all the third party software needed for some tests.
+Today the SDTF runs on virtual Windows machines in vCloud, with all the dependencies installed, as well as all the third party software needed for some tests.
 The IAS is also deployed in the same way; on a VM on vCloud, with all the supporting services necessary, such as a database and the IAS Web Administration service.

 However, this deployment strategy is very resource intensive, as with each test you want to run you need to boot up a Test control host (TCH), as well as a machine running IAS.
 This is made evident by the fact that vCloud often gets saturated by the amount of machines that are running on it.